-More than 160 mutations in the GUCY2D gene have been found to cause Leber congenital amaurosis, a condition characterized by vision loss beginning in infancy.
-Mutations in this gene account for 6 to 21 percent of all cases of this condition.
+Many variants in the GUCY2D gene have been found to cause Leber congenital amaurosis.
+This condition is an eye disorder that primarily affects the retina.
+People with this disorder typically have severe visual impairment beginning at birth or shortly afterward.
+Variants in this gene account for 6 to 21 percent of all cases of this condition.

-The mutations that cause Leber congenital amaurosis occur in both copies of the GUCY2D gene in each cell.
+The variants that cause Leber congenital amaurosis occur in both copies of the GUCY2D gene in each cell.
 Most of these genetic changes lead to an abnormally short, nonfunctional version of the GUCY2D protein.
 A lack of this protein prevents photoreceptor cells from returning to their dark state after they are exposed to light.
-As a result, the process of phototransduction is almost totally shut down, leading to severe visual impairment beginning very early in life.More About This Health Condition
+As a result, the process of phototransduction is almost totally shut down, leading to severe visual impairment beginning very early in life in Leber congenital amaurosis.More About This Health Condition

 Other Names for This Gene

 - rod outer segment membrane guanylate cyclase

 - Boulanger-Scemama E, El Shamieh S, Demontant V, Condroyer C, Antonio A, Michiels C, Boyard F, Saraiva JP, Letexier M, Souied E, Mohand-Said S, Sahel JA, Zeitz C, Audo I. Next-generation sequencing applied to a large French cone and cone-rod dystrophy cohort: mutation spectrum and new genotype-phenotype correlation.
 Orphanet J Rare Dis.
 2015 Jun 24;10:85. doi: 10.1186/s13023-015-0300-3.
 Citation on PubMed or Free article on PubMed Central